-Most pension funds and schemes still invest the bulk of the money in their custody with managed funds.
+Managed funds are investment funds that are actively managed by fund managers on your behalf.
+Most pension funds and schemes still invest the bulk of the money in their custody within these types of funds.

-These funds follow a wide range of investment strategies, investing in public markets and in other assets – e.g. unlisted companies, real estate – to seek to achieve returns for investors.
+Managed funds follow a wide range of investment strategies, investing in public markets and in other assets – e.g. unlisted companies, real estate – to seek to achieve returns for investors.
 The whole idea behind them is that you can leave your money to be invested by someone else in a collective investment scheme, and that these professionals will make money on your behalf.

-Managed funds typically charge an annual management fee which is applied to the assets in the fund.
+These funds typically charge an annual management fee which is applied to the assets in the fund.
 This usually ranges from 1% to 1.5%.
 It is important to understand that this fee is levied regardless of whether the fund makes or loses money.
 While some of this goes towards paying the fund manager, there are other costs which funds incur, including brokerage fees, custody fees and administration fees, which investors in the fund will pay for.
 Some of these costs are not covered by the management fee; the Total Expense Ratio or TER of the fund has come to be seen as a better measure of its overall expense.

 Managed funds include investment trusts, which are simply funds that have been listed as companies on the stock exchange.

 If you doubt you will have time to monitor your investments on a regular basis, you are very new to the investment game, or you simply worry that you don’t have the skills or experience to manage your own money, managed funds can be a good place to start.
-However, most managed funds are not able to beat stock market indexes – by some estimates as many as 60-70% of UK equity funds can’t consistently beat the FTSE 100 index.
-On this basis it is still important that you check the past performance of fund managers before investing in managed funds.
+However, most funds are not able to beat stock market indexes – by some estimates as many as 60-70% of UK equity funds can’t consistently beat the FTSE 100 index.
+On this basis it is still important that you check the past performance of fund managers before investing in a fund.

 How to use funds in an investment strategy